thBILL — Retail Risk Report

 thBILL sits on top of two very different counterparties, and the risk is concentrated in one of them.

 The weak part: Theo Protocol Corporation.
 Theo is the Panama-registered entity that issues thBILL and wraps tULTRA.
 Theo is not a licensed financial institution anywhere.
 The founders are public (ex-Optiver and IMC quant traders) and the protocol is backed by Hack VC with $20M raised in April 2025.
 Audits beyond the Zenith report are not publicly disclosed.
-The project is about nine months old.
+The project is about thirteen months old.

 What this means for your legal claim.
 When you hold thBILL, you do not own T-bills.
 You own a token issued by Theo that represents a contractual claim against Theo for a USDC-equivalent amount.
 If Theo becomes insolvent, your recovery depends on Panamanian corporate proceedings against a non-regulated issuer.
 There is no bankruptcy remoteness — no legal firewall between Theo’s other obligations and the assets backing thBILL.
 This is the structural gap between thBILL and its institutional peers (BUIDL, USTB, USYC), which use Cayman or 3(c)(7) fund structures that give holders direct legal claim on the fund’s assets.